Approximate Bayesian Computation with Path Signatures: Path signatures

-As discussed above, the signature is defined on a continuous path.
-However, it is often desirable to use it in discrete settings, i.e. for time series consisting of samples from some underlying path \citep{Xie2018, Bonnier2019, Morrill2020}.
-In such cases, one usually constructs a path from a sequence $\by$ of discrete observations using an interpolation scheme.
-Common interpolation schemes include piece-wise linear and rectilinear interpolations; see Figure \ref{fig:interpolations} and \citet[Section 2]{Chevyrev2016}.

-Prior to implementing the chosen interpolation scheme, and depending on the nature of the data at hand, it is sometimes appropriate to apply a transformation to the data.
-The reason for doing so is that certain transformations may enable the signature to represent information in the stream more conveniently.
+Prior to lifting the sequence to a path in $\mcal{H}$, and depending on the nature of the data at hand, it is sometimes appropriate to apply a transformation to the data: certain transformations may enable the signature to represent information in the stream more conveniently for the learning task at hand.
 A large set of such transformations have been proposed in the literature on inference using path signatures; see \citet{Morrill2020} for a recent summary and comparison of many of these.
-Here, we describe two of the most common pre-signature path transformations.
+Here, we describe two such pre-signature transformations that we will use in this paper.

-\paragraph{Cumulative sum} Recall from Figure \ref{fig:sig_terms} that the depth 1 signature terms correspond to the increment along the path, and that a subset of the depth 2 terms correspond to the areas above and below the curve.
+\paragraph{Cumulative sum} Recall from Figure \ref{fig:geom} that the depth 1 signature terms correspond to the increment along the path, and that a subset of the depth 2 terms correspond to the areas above and below the curve.
 For certain data types, for example non-negative binary or spiking data, the data may not be well-characterised by these terms by default.
 In such cases it can be beneficial to consider instead the cumulative sum of the observations \citep{Kiraly2019}, which can intuitively be thought of as propagating information from earlier in the sequence to later in the stream, more readily exhibiting the structure of the stream.
 The effect of this can be to shift information into lower order terms in the signature, for example the increments (depth 1 terms).